 - Katherine Ambroziak, Interim Associate Dean for Research + Academic Affairs and Associate Professor of Architecture

 - Jason Young, Director of the School of Architecture and Professor of Architecture

 - Sarah Lowe, Director of the School of Design

 - Gale Fulton, Director of the School of Landscape Architecture and Associate Professor of Landscape Architecture

 - Julie Beckman, Director of the Center for Student Development

 - Florence Graves, Director of Finance and Administration

-- Pamela Cannella Treacy, Director of Development
+- Pamela Cannella Treacy, Director of Advancement

 - Amanda Johnson, Director of Communications

-- Craig Gillam, Fab Lab Supervisor
+- Craig Gillam, Fab Lab Digital Supervisor

-- Jeff Wilkinson, Information Technology Team Leader
+- Jeff Wilkinson, Director of Information Technology